Main Programme

 • Main Programme

 The Dublin Review, Ireland’s quarterly magazine of essays, memoir, reportage and fiction, is celebrating its 100th issue.
-Join us for a special live broadcast of RTÉ Arena on Radio 1 in conversation with the editor of The Dublin Review Brendan Barrington, alongside contributors Patrick Freyne, Doireann Ní Ghríofa, Mark O’Connell and Cathy Sweeney.
-With special […]
+Join us for a special live broadcast of RTÉ Arena on Radio 1 where Rick O’Shea will be in conversation with the editor of The Dublin Review Brendan Barrington, alongside contributors Sara Baume, Patrick Freyne, Doireann Ní Ghríofa, […]

 Read More